Deciphering the Occupational History of an Eighteenth-century Domestic Site at Monticello from Plowzone Evidence.

 May 20, 2022: Uncovering an Unusual Feature: Contextualizing Coan Hall’s Site 3 AND Living Things as an Archaeological Resource

-Elizabeth Tarulis, Keri Burge, and Barbara Heath, University of Tennessee Knoxville and Graham Callaway, William and mary
+Elizabeth Tarulis, Keri Burge, and Barbara Heath, University of Tennessee Knoxville and Graham Callaway, College of William and Mary

-April 22, 2022: The Salmon Pueblo Archaeological Research Collection and the Chaco Research Archive: Legacy Collection Lessons from the American Southwest
+April 22, 2022: Building and Rebuilding: Legacy Collection Case Studies from the American Southwest

 Carolyn Heitman, University of Nebraska